Ramana Maharshi

 Of all the thoughts that rise in the mind, the thought 'I' is the first thought.

-Ramana Maharshi (/sa/; இரமண மகரிஷி; 30 December 1879 – 14 April 1950) was an Indian Hindu sage and jivanmukta (liberated being).
+Ramana Maharshi (/sa/; 30 December 1879 – 14 April 1950) was an Indian Hindu sage widely regarded by his followers and by "most advocates of Advaita" as a jivanmukta (liberated being).
 He was born Venkataraman Iyer, but is mostly known by the name Bhagavan Sri Ramana Maharshi.
 (Note: Bhagavan means God, Sri is an honorific title, Ramana is a short form of Venkataraman, and Maharshi means 'great seer' in Sanskrit.
 The name was given to him in 1907 by one of his first devotees, Ganapati Muni.)

 He was born in Tiruchuli, Tamil Nadu, India in 1879.
 In 1895, an attraction to the sacred hill Arunachala and the 63 Nayanmars was aroused in him, and in 1896, at the age of 16, he had a "death-experience" in which he became aware of a "current" or "force" (avesam) which he recognised as his true "I" or "self", and which he later identified with "the personal God, or Iswara", that is, Shiva.
 This resulted in a state that he later described as "the state of mind of Iswara or the jnani".
 (Note: Heinrich Zimmer uses the term "the intuition of the enlightened".
 Ramana Maharshi, as cited by Zimmer: "When I later in Tiruvannamalai listened, how the Ribhu Gita and such sacred texts were read, I caught these things and discovered that these books named and analysed, what I before involuntarily felt, without being able to appoint or analyse.
 In the language of these books I could denote the state in which I found myself after my awakening as 'cleaned understanding' (shuddham manas) or "Insight" (Vijñāna): as 'the intuition of the Enlightened'".)
 Six weeks later he left his uncle's home in Madurai, and journeyed to the holy mountain Arunachala, in Tiruvannamalai, where he took on the role of a sannyasin (though not formally initiated), and remained for the rest of his life.

-He attracted devotees that regarded him as an avatar of Shiva and came to him for darshan ("the sight of God").
+He attracted devotees who regarded him as an avatar of Shiva and came to him for darshan ("the sight of God").
 In later years, an ashram grew up around him, where visitors received upadesa ("spiritual instruction") by sitting silently in his company or by asking questions.
 Since the 1930s his teachings have been popularised in the West.

 Ramana Maharshi approved a number of paths and practices, but recommended self-enquiry as the principal means to remove ignorance and abide in self-awareness, together with bhakti (devotion) or surrender to the Self.